ipugh-xm/xm-labs-steps-catfact/README.md

 * [cat.png](/cat.png) - cat

 # How it works
-This step uses the catfact.ninja website to get a random catfact
+This step uses the https://catfact.ninja website to get a random catfact.

 # Installation